SerjoschaEvers/Turtle-Labyrinth-Ecomorphology-and-Evolution-Data/README.md

 	- Dataset 18: Landmark data for 200 amniote specimens as csv files (3D coordinate data)
 	- Dataset 19: information about which landmarks are used as sliding semilandmarks
 2. Open Dataset 20 in R to run the amniote analysis.
 This script contains commands to read Datasets 17–19.
 Produces Figure 4 of main text.

-#####
-Dataset 21: This is the Source Data file for main text figures and supplementary figures that use numeric values plotted in graphs.
-The spreadsheet has several sheets, all for a figure or figure panel.
-These can be used to reproduce the figures directly (i.e., without having to run the R scripts, which produce the same figures).